Project 1: Chronic Stability of Ruthenium Oxide Electrodes in Rat Motor Cortex

 Poster: URSA 25 Poster

-These publications are based on the broader research project I supported (not listed as an author): Chronic Stability of Ruthenium Oxide Electrodes in Rat Motor Cortex
+These publications are based on the broader research project I supported (not listed as an author): Electrochemical stability and neural recording with sputtered ruthenium oxide electrodes subchronically in rat motor cortex

 Looking to discuss further?
 Contact me at research@mkmaharana.com